-Whenever you hear the story of products and services, it’s always a sugar-coated, goody gum drop story.
-You rarely get to hear the not-so-great side of things; the mistakes; the second-guessing.
+Whenever you hear the startup stories of products and services, it’s always a sugar-coated, goody gum drop story.
+You rarely get to hear the not-so-great side of things, the mistakes, the second-guessing.

-Part 2: Why we chose Netherlands for our workshop
+Part 2: Why we chose the Netherlands for our workshop

 Part 3: Black Belt Presentation Story